 Rather to my surprise I managed to sneak in some writing amidst all the lounging and traipsing around the country, largely thanks to Editorial – it’s wonderful, and I’ve been having tremendous fun using it.

-Pretty much everything I’ve written since it came out has been written and revised on it, and I already have workflows for auto-linking text, fetching snippets of text from and automating image cropping and resizing.
+Pretty much everything I’ve written since it came out has been written and revised on it, and I already have workflows for auto-linking text, fetching snippets of text from Evernote and automating image cropping and resizing.

-All I need right now is for the official app to support proper folder renaming and individual file copying (why it lacks either is totally beyond me – I can only move stuff around inside it).
+All I need right now is for the official Dropbox iOS app to support proper folder renaming and individual file copying (why it lacks either is totally beyond me – I can only move stuff around inside it).

 Getting Jobs Done

-I’ve also been tinkering with threading (since I can’t use gevent or multiprocessing on the ), and refactored the homegrown job queue into something that looks and feels a lot like Celery, but for use inside a single process.
+on the iPad), and refactored the homegrown job queue I mentioned in passing earlier into something that looks and feels a lot like Celery, but for use inside a single process.

 The library code is on this branch of my experimental RSS aggregator, and you use it very much like you’d use Celery: